 Corporate Bonds, Corporate Notes and Deposit Notes.
-Issuers are banks and bank holding companies, thrifts, finance companies, insurance companies and industrial corporations.
-These debt obligations are generally unsecured.
+Issuers are banks and bank holding companies, thrifts, finance companies, insurance companies, and industrial corporations.
+These are debt obligations that are generally unsecured.

-- Maximum limit: Thirty percent (30%) of the portfolio; five percent (5%) with any one issuer - Maximum maturity of five (5) years - Credit Requirement: A or its equivalent or better by an NRSRO - Eligibility: Limited to corporations organized and operating within the United States or depository institutions licensed by the United States or any State and operating within the United States.
+- Maximum limit: Thirty percent (30%) of the portfolio; ten percent (10%) with any one issuer - Maximum maturity of five (5) years - Credit Requirement: A or its equivalent or better by an NRSRO - Eligibility: Limited to corporations organized and operating within the United States or depository institutions licensed by the United States or any State and operating within the United States.